kemckee/Data146/midterm_rev.md

 train_mse.append(np.square(np.subtract(ytrain, ytrain_pred)).mean())
 test_mse.append(np.square(np.subtract(ytest, ytest_pred)).mean())
 ```
 This makes all of the operations very clear to me, which helped remedy the error I was getting in the function that I beleive was due to a problem with order of operations.
 The values were being squared and averaged in the wrong order because of some missed parentheses.
+This yielded an ideal alpha value of 0.00186, which is the same as the value using R squared.

 ## Revised Script: